 Most REITs are publicly traded companies, which means that investors can easily purchase a fraction of the entity that holds the properties via a traditional stock exchange.
 That said, there are other types of REITs, including non-listed and private REITs.

-To be considered a REIT, the holding company must have a long-term investment horizon, at least 90% of its taxable income must be distributed to investors, and a minimum of 75% of its assets must be invested into real estate.
+To be considered a REIT, the holding company must have a long-term investment horizon, at least 90% of its taxable income must be distributed to investors, and a minimum of 75% of its assets must be invested in real estate.

 However, there are certain specific types of REITs, such as mortgage REITs, which provide financing for real estate projects in the form of loans or by originating or transacting with mortgage-backed securities — these being the primary assets they would hold in their balance sheet instead of real estate properties.